Groups administrator FAQ

 Group and message retentionHow long are email messages kept in group discussion archives?

 A group's archive never expires, so messages remain in an archive until the group is deleted.

 No, the email retention feature doesn't affect messages in a group's archive.
 Messages remain in an archive until the group is deleted.

 If you disable Groups for Business, all the groups that you or your users created remain active, but the groups won't have any of the advanced features available with the Groups for Business service.
 If you re-enable Groups for Business, all the groups' settings are restored.

 If you downgrade back to the legacy Free edition, all your groups remain active.
-However, if your groups exceed the group and membership limits for Google Apps, you can't add new groups or members until you bring your groups below those limits.
+However, if your groups exceed the group and membership limits for G Suite, you can't add new groups or members until you bring your groups below those limits.
 Also, if the Google Groups for Business service is turned on before you downgrade, your groups won't have any of the advanced features available with that service.